 - The first episode of Nightmare Ned premiered the same day (April 19, 1997) as the tenth birthday of Ned's voice actor, Courtland Mead.

-- The Wander Over Yonder episode "The Birthday Boy" will air on March 31st 2014, which is Craig McCracken's birthday.
+- The U.S. premiere of the Wander over Yonder episode "The Birthday Boy" was March 31st 2014, which is Craig McCracken's birthday.